Easy Recipes With Ground Beef: Burritos and Chili

 - In a pot, add all of the ingredients and stir gently.

 - Simmer for close to an hour.
-Serve hot with a dollop of sour cream and some crackers.
+Serve hot with a dollop of sour cream and some crackers, if desired.

 How much easier can you get?

 For a different taste, try adding some semi-sweet chocolate.
-It doesn't overpower the other chili flavors, but it does enhance the other flavors of the chili quite well.
-When my husband adds chocolate, he uses about 2-3 oz. of a semi-sweet chocolate baking bar.
+It doesn't overpower the other chili flavors, but it does enhance the flavors of the chili quite well.
+When my husband adds chocolate, he uses about 2 to 3 ounces of a semi-sweet chocolate baking bar.